dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 Checkout Docute plugins and its other features on their [documentation website](https://docute.org/).

 ## Other website doc platforms
-Below are a few other good choices for documentation machines.
+Below is a list of popular documentation generators, that are not connected to Vue.

-- [Docsify](https://docsify.js.org/#/) - native javascript alternative to Docute, with a bit more features and themes.
+- [Docsify](https://docsify.js.org/#/) - native javascript alternative to Docute, with a bit more features, plugins and themes.
 - [Jekyll](https://jekyllrb.com/)
 - [Hexo](https://hexo.io/)
 - [GitBook](https://www.gitbook.com/)